 Dysbiosis, meaning an imbalance of the microbiome, is associated with many states of ill health and common diseases, and provides a target for treatment.

-- Digestive issues – Bloating, cramps, constipation, diarrhea, nausea, pain etc.
+- Digestive issues – bloating, cramps, constipation, diarrhoea, nausea, pain etc.

 - Food intolerances